 Romain Virgo, wearing a 3-piece impressionable suit, is Jamaica’s own hopeless romantic.
 His latest album, Lovesick, released last year via VP records, is 16 tightly packed love songs.
 Having seen Romain at Sumfest a couple of years ago I knew, this is the artist who will turn all the women in the audience into lovestruck schoolgirls.
-Having chatted with Romain earlier that week what was fresh on my mind is a calm, somewhat self conscious artist, consistently looking to improve his act (interview coming soon).
+Having chatted with Romain earlier that week what was fresh on my mind is a calm, somewhat self-conscious artist, consistently looking to improve his act.
 On stage, however, Romain carries himself with shameless charisma and charm.
 He sang to the women’s empowerment, encouraging pride and holding their heads high.
 Agent Sasco made another stage appearance for “Fade Away” from Lifted (2015).
-For this track the background video spoke to the high numbers of missing children.
-The not so subtle awareness continued when Romain brought out another special guest – a 10-year-old girl named Teshae Silvera, to sing one of his unreleased songs.
+For this track, the background video spoke to the high numbers of missing children.
+The not-so-subtle awareness continued when Romain brought out another special guest – a 10-year-old girl named Teshae Silvera, to sing one of his unreleased songs.
 The people should be taking care of the younger ones, Romaine called out, “this is a message for you and all I want you to do is listen, this is so powerful.”
 Teshae begun to sing quietly, Romain demanded attention and the people quieted down to give room to this young singer to showcase her voice and share the powerful message of child abuse.
 As one would expect, this performance brought tears to some people’s faces.
 Romain sang solo through the rest of his set ending with an a cappella when his time got cut short to catch up on earlier delays.

 Second to last performance of the weekend was another dancehall romantic Christopher Martin.
 Starting with his top tracks “I’m a big deal” and “Paper loving” Christopher quickly warmed up the tiring crowd.
 Pacing the stage with subtly seductive dance moves (particularly for “Magic”), getting the crowd to take part by singing along and swaying their arms left to right.
 “Sexy ladies make some noise” Martin called out.
 “Ladies I gotta talk to you,” he continued after a brief pause: “The views of Christopher Martin aren’t necessarily the views of every man in here” quick disclaimer followed by him speaking out the first few lines of “Bun fi bun” as the audience laughed and cheered.
 Right after he, naturally, brought out Romain Virgo, the two are friends and support each other on tours sometimes, we’ve learned during an interview a few days earlier.
 Sadly, Christopher’s set too had to be cut early.
 Leaving the audience without a proper set conclusion he left giving room to the stage staff swapping out band equipment.